oshmasri/GalaxyTyper_Defend-the-Universe/README.md

 Built using the MERN Stack (MongoDB, Express.js, React.js, Node.js), Galaxy Typer includes user authentication, score tracking, player profiles, and an online leaderboard.

-Features:
+## Features

--> User Registration & Login
+- User Registration & Login
--> Space-themed typing gameplay
+- Space-themed typing gameplay
--> Real-time typing detection
+- Real-time typing detection
--> Random word generation
+- Random word generation
--> Increasing difficulty levels
+- Increasing difficulty levels
--> Score calculation and tracking
+- Score calculation and tracking
--> Online leader board
+- Online leaderboard
--> Player profile management
+- Player profile management
--> Secure data storage using MongoDB
+- Secure data storage using MongoDB
--> Responsive user interface
+- Responsive user interface

-How to Play:
+## How to Play

--> Register or log in to your account.
+1. Register or log in to your account.
--> Start a new game.
+2. Start a new game.
--> Enemy ships carrying words will appear.
+3. Enemy ships carrying words will appear.
--> Type the displayed word correctly.
+4. Type the displayed word correctly.
--> The enemy is destroyed when the word is completed.
+5. Destroy enemies by completing the word.
--> Earn points for every correct word.
+6. Earn points for every correct word.
--> Progress through higher difficulty levels.
+7. Progress through higher difficulty levels.
--> Try to achieve the highest score and climb the leader board.
+8. Achieve the highest score and climb the leaderboard.